Dr. Terror's House of Horrors: Production

+Development

 Dr. Terror's House of Horrors was a conscious attempt by Milton Subotsky to repeat the success of Dead of Night (1945).
 Subotsky considered that movie to be "the greatest horror film ever," and used it as a blueprint for Dr. Terror and the rest of Amicus's portmanteau films.
-The script began as a stillborn television series in 1948 during the time when Dead of Night was a recent release.
+The script began as an unmade television series in 1948 during the time when Dead of Night was a recent release.
 Subotsky wrote the original stories in 1948 when he was employed as a scriptwriter for NBC's Lights Out series.